yombo/yombo-gateway/HACKING.rst

 Developing Gateway
 ===================

-We welcome contributions to the Yombo Gateway and modules.
+We welcome contributions to the Yombo Gateway and modules. to get started

 Sending a bitbucket pull request
 ---------------------------------